-The program chairpersons and committees are working on planning another first-class, three-day grower educational program for the 2023 edition of the 2023 Mid-Atlantic Convention January 31 to February 2 at the Hershey Lodge in Hershey, Pennsylvania.
-Meanwhile exhibitors are being recruited to fill the 231 booths available in the trade show which is always sold-out with a waiting list of exhibitors anxious to get into the show.
+An estimated 2,250 persons attended the 2023 edition of the Mid-Atlantic Convention January 31 to February 2 at the Hershey Lodge in Hershey, Pennsylvania.
+Over 160 companies were represented in the trade show which was sold-out with a waiting list of exhibitors anxious to get into the show.
 A series of pre-convention workshops and a bus tour on January 30 drew over 250 participants with the bus tour being sold out.
 After a virtual convention in 2021 due to the pandemic and a successful but slightly smaller in-person convention in 2022, the Convention Committee is pleased with the increased attendance at the 2023 Convention.
 Various committees are planning for the 2024 Mid-Atlantic Convention with the goal of building on the 47-year history of a premier grower educational event.

-The 2023 Educational Program will feature three days of six to nine concurrent sessions covering the following areas:
+The 2023 Educational Program featured three days of six to nine concurrent sessions covering the following areas:

-In addition, there is a full day of practical production programming presented in Spanish for farm and orchard workers.
-Expert speakers from Penn State, Rutgers, University of Maryland, and Virginia Tech, along with others from across the country, will present with selected growers from the Mid-Atlantic region.
+In addition, there was a full day of practical production programming presented in Spanish for farm and orchard workers.
+Expert speakers from Penn State, Rutgers, University of Maryland, and Virginia Tech, along with others from across the country, presented along with selected growers from the Mid-Atlantic region.
 Click here for details on the 2023 Spanish program.

 The Great American Hall, the Aztec Room, and the Confection Level Lobby at the Hershey Lodge hosts the Trade Show with over 160 exhibitors filling 231 booths.
 Specialized horticultural equipment, farm market merchandise, and packaging, are all on display along with information on the latest seed varieties, fruit varieties, pesticides and other supplies and services for the commercial grower.
-The trade show exhibits are open from 8:00 a.m. to 5:30 p.m. on the first two days, January 31 and February 1.
-On February 2, they open at 8:00 a.m. but close at 2:00 p.m.
-Here’s the list of 2022 Trade Show exhibitors, most of whom are expected to return for the 2023 Convention.
+The trade show exhibits will be open from 8:00 a.m. to 5:30 p.m. on the first two days, January 30 and 31.
+On February 1, they open at 8:00 a.m. but close at 2:00 p.m.
+Here’s the list of 2023 Trade Show exhibitors, most of whom are expected to return for the 2024 Convention.

 The annual Mid-Atlantic Cider Contest is conducted during the Convention to determine the best cider in the region.